KristianHollaender/drive_tracking_solutions/README.md

 The primary focus of this project is a mobile app built using the Flutter Framework.
 The app offers a user-friendly interface for truck drivers to track their driving hours and manage checkpoints.
 It utilizes a Firebase backend for data storage and synchronization.

 ## Features
-- Create user
+- Detailed time tracking
-- Update user
+- Google maps
-- Start tour
+- Progress indication
-- Start rest
+- Tracking of rest
-- Set checkPoints
+- Checkpoints
-- End rest
+- Calender overview
-- End tour
+- Tracking history
-- Get gas stations nearby
-- Get all personal tours
-- Get tour details on map via Google maps api
-- Add note on tour
+- Detailed tour statistics
+- Gas station overview

 ## Setup Instructions Mobil Application